yawgmoth/CI-2807/_pages/lab2.md

 ## Collisions

 While we are going to use our own code to move objects around, we will still make use of Unity's physics engine to detect collisions for us.
 Add a `CircleCollider2D` and a `Rigidbody2D` to the player game object, and a `BoxCollider2D` to the platform.
 Now, as-is, the Unity physics engine will **also** apply gravity to the player, which we want to avoid.
-Therefore, select the player game object, and in the inspector locate the Rigidbody 2D.
-Set the body type to "Kinematic", **and** uncheck the "Simulated" option.
-This will tell Unity that we want to move the object around, but it should not do its own physics simulation.
+Therefore, select the player game object, and in the inspector locate the Rigidbody 2D and set the body type to "Kinematic".
+This will tell Unity that we want to move the object around ourselves.
 Now we need to check for collisions when we more.
 Rather than adding this to the `Update` method, let's create a new method `Movement` in our `PhysicsObject` that takes a `Vector2 move` as a parameter and performs the necessary check before it actually moves the object (this can come in useful later, when we want to add other ways to move the object).
 Add the following code to this `Movement` method:

 ```
 if (move.magnitude < 0.00001f) return;